-Fitting the rotational modulations is done as before by a n-term Fourier series fit to the photometry.
-However, the non-linear phase behavior was not simultaneously fit along with the Fourier series.
-To fit the data we first fitted for a linear phase coefficient and the Fourier series.
-From this fit we separated the photometry into two components: rotational lightcurve at 0° phase and the phase curve at the lightcurve mean.
+Fitting the rotational modulations is done as before by a n-term Fourier series fit to the photometry (see Equation (2) in Buie et al. 1997).
+However, the nonlinear phase behavior was not simultaneously fit along with the Fourier series.
+To fit the data, we first fitted for a linear phase coefficient and the Fourier series.
+From this fit we separated the photometry into two components: rotational light curve at 0° phase and the phase curve at the light-curve mean.
 Next, the phase curve was fitted by the Hapke photometric model described above.
-This model was then subtracted from the original photometry leading to a new approximation of the rotational lightcurve after adding back the 0° phase magnitude.
-This new rotational lightcurve is refit with a Fourier series and the new series expansion is subtracted from the original photometry to retrieve a better phase curve.
+This model was then subtracted from the original photometry leading to a new approximation of the rotational light curve after adding back the 0° phase magnitude.
+This new rotational light curve is refitted with a Fourier series, and the new series expansion is subtracted from the original photometry to retrieve a better phase curve.
 This process of alternately fitting phase and rotation was repeated until a final converged result emerged after just a few iterations.
-As a consequence of the longitude sampling pattern with respect to phase angle there was no correlation between the rotational and phase lightcurves.
+As a consequence of the longitude sampling pattern with respect to phase angle, there was no correlation between the rotational and phase light curves.